 To implicitly link to a DLL, executables must obtain the following from the provider of the DLL:

-A header file (.h file) containing the declarations of the exported functions and/or C++ classes.
-The classes, functions, and data should all have __declspec(dllimport), for more information, see.
+- A header file (.H file) containing the declarations of the exported functions and/or C++ classes.

 Executables using the DLL must include the header file containing the exported functions (or C++ classes) in each source file that contains calls to the exported functions.
 From a coding perspective, the function calls to the exported functions are just like any other function call.